 If the messageStatus of the received message is one that does not require an action (i.e. Confirmed, Denied, Cancelled) a response is no longer needed and the read acknowledgment is sufficient to signal that the message has been read and accepted.
-It is important to note that if the message was sent with a messageStatus of Denied, unless the vessel changes route a new clearance should be requested.
+It is important to note that if the message was sent with a messageStatus of Denied, unless the vessel changes route and cancels the clearance request a new clearance request should be submitted.

-Actions upon completion of the vessel’s stay in the VTS’s area
+Actions upon completion of the vessel’s operation

-The title for this section intentionally does not refer to a journey of a vessel as a vessel may make multiple journeys in the area of a VTS and thus may not need to immediately take the actions requested in this section.
+A vessel should have only one active clearance request in place and thus only one subscription per clearance request.
+Once the operation for which the clearance has been requested has been completed, the vessel system should remove the subscription.